 Danielle has partnered with BD+C for the past 10 years on a range of Communications projects, and is now a full member of the BD+C team.
 Previously, she has worked for Rohm and Haas Company, Dow Chemical Company, Philadelphia Magazine, and the Academy of Natural Sciences.
 She has a bachelor’s degree in English from the University of Pennsylvania, and an MBA from Temple University.

 Born with creative ants in the pants, Danielle is a passionate writer and storyteller.
-She enjoys photography and digital design in her spare time—although “spare time” is tough to find these days, while she keeps tabs on her young sons, Liam and Declan—who provide plenty of inspiration and laughter for this working mom.
+She enjoys photography and digital design in her spare time—although “spare time” is tough to find these days, while she keeps tabs on her young sons, Liam, Declan, and Kieran —who provide plenty of inspiration and laughter for this working mom.

 Sallie joined BD+C as an intern in February 2006, and has worked closely with clients on a range of Communications activities, from project management to tactical delivery.
 She found her niche in the digital world, and currently handles all eMarketing activities, including website development, SharePoint integration, content management, and promotional eBlasts.